broeker/spacebook/pages/netlifycms.md

 ## Step 3: Enable Netlify External providers

-* Now go to **Identity > Registration > External providers** and then **Add provide**
+* Now go to **Identity > Registration > External providers** and then **Add provider**
 * Enable Github and/or Google (typically both)
-* This will enable both yourself and any collaborators to login directly using their existing accounts
+* This will enable both yourself and any collaborators to login directly using existing accounts

 ## Step 4: Set your Netlify site to invite only

-Unless you want to open access to the work you will want to set your site to invite only.
+Unless you want to open access (not advised), you will want to set your CMS to invite only.
 Go to **Site settings > Registration > Registration preferences** and click "Edit settings" to change to invite only

 ## Step 5: Login and edit content